SpenceKonde/megaTinyCore/README.md

 #### [Taking over TCA0](megaavr/extras/TakingOverTCA0.md)

 #### PWM on TCD0 pins (10,11 on x16, 12,13 on x17)
+**Note: This functionality is broken on 2.1.x versions, it will be corrected in 2.2.0**

 The 3216,1616,816,416,3217,1617 and 817 have two additional PWM pins driven by Timer D (PC0 and PC1 - pins 10 and 11 on x16, 12 and 13 on x17).
 Timer D is an async timer, and the outputs can't be enabled or disabled without briefly stopping the timer.
 This results in a brief glitch on the other PWM pin (if it is currently outputting PWM), and doing so requires slightly longer - though the duration of this glitch is under 1 us.
 If TCD is used as the millis timer - which is the default on these parts as of 1.1.9 - this will result in millis losing that much time as well.
 Note that in versions prior to 1.1.9, these pins could not be used for PWM if TCD0 was used as the millis timekeeping source; that restriction was lifted with 1.1.9.
 Prior to 2.2.0, this applied to digitalWrite() or analogWrite of 0 or 255 while it is currently outputting PWM, and analogWrite of 1 - 254 while the pin is not currently outputting PWM.

 As of 2.2.0, analogWrite of 0 or 255 results in a constant HIGH or LOW without disconnecting the timer (use digitalWrite() for that) - this will also connect the timer to the pin without outputting PWM (yet) - doing this on both pins prior to setting any other duty cycles would allow one to ensure that no glitch of any sort occurs on the other TCD0 pin as a result of switching the other pin between PWM and constant HIGH or LOW output.
 Only digitalWrite() will disconnect the timer from the pin.
 When outputting a HIGH in this way, the pin is "inverted"; this means that digitalRead() on it will return 0, not 1 (if you're digitalRead'ing a pin, which you have set to output a constant HIGH, using analogWrite, and it's one of those two pins, it will read LOW.
 If you do need to correct for this (do consider whether what you are doing makes any sense - I couldn't think of a good use case), check `PORTC.PIN0CONFIG&PORT_INVEN_bm` or`PORTC.PIN1CONFIG&PORT_INVEN_bm` as appropriate for the pin in question.
 No other pins are impacted.